jasoncheng/cacti-host-updown-monitor/README.md

 cacti-host-updown-gmail-notify
 ==============================

-This is a very very very simple [NodeJS](http://nodejs.org) code, for personal use; if u like, just use it!
+This is a very very very simple [NodeJS](http://nodejs.org) code, for myself use; if u like, just use it!

 What for
 =================